Services scheduled for local deputy killed in freak highway accident

-RIESEL, Texas (KWTX) A Falls County deputy died and Riesel police Chief Danny Krumnow was seriously injured when a car struck them Friday afternoon while they were assisting a motorist whose car evidently slid off State Highway 6 just south of Riesel.
+Services have been scheduled for Falls County Sheriff’s Deputy Matt Jones who was killed Friday afternoon when a car struck him and Riesel police Chief Danny Krumnow while they were assisting a motorist whose car evidently slid off State Highway 6 just south of Riesel.

 The deputy's K-9 partner, Thor, was not injured during the wreck, Scaman said.
 The K-9 is now with Jones' family.